-The course is suitable for:
+The foundation year is ideal for:

-students who have good A-level qualifications in subjects not including maths or physics
+- students who have good A level qualifications in subjects not including maths or physics

-mature students returning to education who maybe have not taken A-levels in the past, or who did not succeed in getting the necessary A-level grades the first time round.
+- mature students returning to education who maybe have not taken A levels in the past, or who did not succeed in getting the necessary A level grades the first time round.